KyleHollands/Google_Advanced_Data_Analytics__Course_6_Project_Waze_Model_Development/README.md

 # Tree-Based Classification Model for Predicting User Churn in the Waze App

 ## Project Overview
 The goal of this data analytics project was to identify the key factors driving user churn for the Waze app and ultimately build a predictive model.
 Two final models were developed: a Random Forest model and an XGBoost model.
-Both models produced similar results but did not perform well enough for practical application.
-The XGBoost model achieved an accuracy of 80%, but its recall was only 19%, which is critical for this context.
+Ultimately, both models did not perform well enough for practical application.
+The final XGBoost model achieved an accuracy of 70% and a recall of 50%, which is critical for this context.
 Several features showed predictive value, including 'km_per_hour', 'n_days_after_onboarding', and 'percent_sessions_in_last_month'; however, the overall performance suggests that improvements are necessary.
 Many of the top features identified in the importance rankings were engineered.

 ## Business Understanding
 The key stakeholders for this project are the Waze team, as the insights derived from this analysis will help them re-evaluate various aspects of the app to reduce user churn.